thiru1305/decube-fe-iv-template/README.md

 4. Other than provided dependencies, you may add other dependencies which you see fit to make this development successful.

 5. You can add other enhancements as you see fit as a bonus.

+6. After 1-hour session ended, you need to push your changes to Github.

 > If it's flipping hamburgers at McDonald's, be the best hamburger flipper in the world.
 Whatever it is you do you have to master your craft. -Snoop Dog-